On the impossibility of detecting a late change-point in the preferential attachment random graph model: Proof elements common to both labeled and unlabeled graphs

 Furthermore, almost-surely under $\PP_0^n$

-\end{lemma} \begin{proof} The first expression in the statement of the lemma is an immediate consequence of Lemmas~\ref{lem:lkl:null} and~\ref{lem:lkl:alt}.
+where $V_{t,i}$ is defined as in Section \ref{sec:PA_mechanism}. \end{lemma} \begin{proof} The first expression in the statement of the lemma is an immediate consequence of Lemmas~\ref{lem:lkl:null} and~\ref{lem:lkl:alt}.
 Regarding the second statement, it suffices to observe that $N_{>k}(G_n)$ depends only on $s(G_n)$, so that [recall $G_t = G_{t,m}$]

 It follows that

 This concludes the proof. \end{proof}

 The following lemma will also be used several times when analyzing likelihood ratios.